MichaelMoroz/TensorFrost/README.md

 ```python
 A, B = wave_eq(A, B)
 ```
+As you can see the inputs are given to the compiled function in the same order as they are created in the function.

 To get the result back into a numpy array, you can use the `numpy` property:
 ```python